 Location: Tuscaloosa, AL

-Scope: 40,000 SF of the Titan HV System was supplied in order to form the decks of this parking garage.
+Scope: 40,000 SF of the HV System was supplied in order to form the decks of this parking garage.
 This 7 level parking garage was built on the University of Alabama campus successfully using the Patented Fixed Beam Head, which allows beams and slabs to be formed utilizing a single post shore to support multiple stringer elevations.

-Titan HV Panel System
+HV Panel System

-The Titan HV Panel System provides a rapid, versatile and efficient means of casting concrete decks in a wide variety of applications.
+The HV Panel System provides a rapid, versatile and efficient means of casting concrete decks in a wide variety of applications.
 Lightweight and easy to use, the system comprises just 3 main components and can be erected and dismantled by a team of two operatives without the need for special tools, making it the least labor intensive systems on the market.
-With all erection and dismantling undertaken from beneath the deck itself, the Titan HV Panel System panel minimizes requirements for working at height and makes a major contribution to site safety.
+With all erection and dismantling undertaken from beneath the deck itself, the HV Panel System panel minimizes requirements for working at height and makes a major contribution to site safety.

 505 West 43rd Street